Keon-Kim-0/physics-engine.js/README.md

-# Physics.js
+# Physics.js<br/>

--Front end library for creative UI.
+-Front end library for creative UI. <br/>

--Combines the functionality of Matter.js, with particle.js.
+-Combines the functionality of Matter.js, with particle.js.  <br/>

--No use of libraries for better modularization and new algorithms with better time/space complexity.just pure javascript, and no dependencies.
+-No use of libraries for better modularization and new algorithms with better time/space complexity.just pure javascript, and no dependencies. <br/>
    - better performence over Matter.js
-   - better flexibility with shape, lines, and colors of particles -Customizable laws of physics and structure including:
+   - better flexibility with shape, lines, and colors/gradience of particles. <br/>

+-Customizable laws of physics and structure including: <br/>
-   -gravity
+   -gravity <br/>
-   -weight/density
+   -weight/density <br/>
-   -terminl velocity
+   -terminl velocity <br/>
-   -flexibility
+   -flexibility <br/>
-   -amount of external force
+   -amount of external force <br/>
-   -momentum
+   -momentum <br/>

  Demo

 ![PE demo](./demo.gif)

-Connect with me:
+Connect with me:<br/>

 <br>[Keon Kim](https://www.linkedin.com/in/keon-w-kim/)<br>